Kala/Balge

 Kala/Balge is a Local Government Area of Borno State, Nigeria.
 It is the easternmost LGA of Nigeria.
 It has its headquarters in the town of Rann.

 Climate/Geography

-The overall area of Kala Balge LGA is 1,896 square kilometers, with an average temperature of 34°C. The LGA experiences two distinct seasons: the dry and the wet.
+The overall area of Kala Balge LGA is 1,896 square kilometres (732 square miles), with an average temperature of 34 °C. The LGA experiences two distinct seasons: the dry and the wet.
 The dry season is frequently marked by exceptionally high temperatures in the region.
 It is calculated that the average wind speed in Kala Balge LGA is 9 km/h.